SylvainSoKette/vmachine/README.md

 ## Why ?

 I'm a huge fan of [Ben Eater](https://www.youtube.com/c/BenEater/) and binged watched all of his videos on building a computer from scratch.
-Since I lack a shop, soldering iron and the will to order electronic parts, I instead started working on designs on paper.
+Since I lack a shop, soldering iron and the will to order electronic parts, I instead started working on my own designs on paper.
 I made this virtual machine to confirm that I understood how computer and cpu worked, and to actually test my instruction set.
-Maybe some other people will find this usefull to visualize what is actually happening inside every cpu.
+Maybe some other people will find this usefull to visualize and conceptualize what is actually happening inside a cpu.

-This is a proof of concept, I plan to to iterate over the design and make it actually useful, 16 bytes is currently pretty useless :)
+This is a proof of concept, I plan to to iterate over the design and make it actually useful, 16 bytes of memory is currently pretty useless :)

 ## Architecture